May 15, 2026

 Before getting a payday loan, it’s important to understand the risks associated with illegal payday lenders:

-• Higher interest and fees: Generally, payday loans have higher interest rates and fees.
+• Higher interest and fees: Payday loans generally have higher interest rates and fees.

 • ACH authorization: Many short-term loans require ACH authorization, which means lenders can automatically withdraw funds from your checking account to satisfy the payment.

-• Unlicensed lenders: Lenders may not be licensed, and this may lead to fewer consumer protections.
+• Unlicensed lenders: Lenders may not be licensed, which can lead to fewer consumer protections.

 • Debt cycle: Timelines are short.
 Fees and interest with a payday loan may cause you to be in a debt cycle for long periods of time.